 BouncePro 7′ My First Trampoline For Children

 Many will recognize BouncePro for their large trampolines that are made to quite a high standard.
-This time, they’ve decided to launch a children’s model as well.
-And they didn’t compromise on quality with this one, as well.
+This time, SportsPower decided to launch a children’s 84″ model as well.
+And they didn’t compromise on quality.

 Recommended Age: 3-8

-The trampoline still uses steel tubes, but they are enclosed in green plastic casings that are supposed to add extra stability to the trampoline.
+The trampoline still uses steel tubes, but they are enclosed in green plastic casings that are supposed to add extra stability to the trampoline, basically legs are plastic so it can be used indoor.
 The trampoline meets the relevant ASTM safety criteria.

 The frame poles are covered in foam that looks like it doesn’t take kindly to rain or UV rays.
 However, it’s easily replaceable even if it cracks.